cogini/mix_deploy/README.md

 In addition, you can set `env_vars` and `env_files` the same way as for `mix_systemd`.
-The `set-env` script will then set these varialbles the same way as they are in the systemd unit, allowing you to run release commands with the same config, e.g. database migrations or console.
+The `set-env` script will then set these variables the same way as they are in the systemd unit, allowing you to run release commands with the same config, e.g. database migrations or console.
 It also sets: